Scottish fold kittens feeding. How to feed a Scottish kitten correctly

 • Farmavit Neo.

-Note!
+Pay attention!
 Vitamins are produced in the form of tablets, crackers and pastes.
-For small kittens that do not chew well, pastes are best.
-Crackers have an attractive taste and are eaten with pleasure by pets.
-Tablets are more suitable for teenagers and adult cats.
+For small kittens that chew poorly, pastes are ideal.
+Crackers have an attractive taste and are enjoyed by pets.
+Tablets are more suitable for adolescent and adult cats.

-How to feed a Scottish Fold kitten from birth to a year
+How to feed a Scottish Fold kitten from birth to one year

-During the first month of life, Scottish Fold kittens feed exclusively on mother's milk.
-If the cat does not have enough milk or some kittens are stunted, they are transferred to a cat's milk substitute.
-Before the age of one month, supplementary feeding is not recommended, since the intestines of kittens are not ready to digest new food.
+During the first month of life, Scottish Fold kittens feed exclusively on their mother's milk.
+If a cat does not have enough milk or some kittens are stunted, they are switched to a cat milk replacer.
+Supplemental feeding is not recommended until one month of age, since the kittens' intestines are not ready to digest new food.

-At the age of 3 to 4 weeks, they begin to become interested in the outside world and the food that their mother eats.
+At 3 to 4 weeks of age, they begin to become interested in the outside world and the food their mother eats.
 The heightened sense of smell and instincts tell kittens that milk is not the only source of nutrition.
-As soon as the babies are one month old, they will gradually begin to refuse mother's milk and become more and more interested in adult food.
+As soon as babies turn one month old, they will gradually begin to refuse mother's milk and become increasingly interested in adult food.

 1 – 2 months